ServiceNow/TapeAgents/examples/optimize/README.md

 ## Explore the setting

-Go better understand the setup, you can launch a pre-optimized agent in TapeAgents Studio and run it by pressing `Run Loop` button.
+To better understand the setup, you can launch a pre-optimized agent in TapeAgents Studio and run it by pressing `Run Loop` button.

 ```bash
 python examples/optimize/optimize.py agent=agentic_rag target=studio load_demos=true